veritrans/veritrans-android/README.md

     In this flow sdk provides an UI to take required information from user to execute transaction.
     To perform transaction using this, follow the steps given below:
-     I) Set transaction request information to sdk.
+     1. Set transaction request information to sdk.
-     II) Register a **Broadcast Receiver** to handle payment response.
+     2. Register a **Broadcast Receiver** to handle payment response.
-     III) Specify which transaction method that is supported by merchant.
+     3. Specify which transaction method that is supported by merchant.
-     IV) Call the startPaymentUiFlow().
+     4. Call the startPaymentUiFlow().

-The UI can be customized by color and font.

 #### Customization